 The small market town of Ba Hon is the closest major town and is the gateway to Hon Chong.
 From the main highway QL80 (which links Ha Tien and Rach Gia), at the fork in Ba Hon follow road TL11 south for 15 kilometres.

-Cindy Fan.
-Last updated on 22nd January, 2016.
+By Cindy Fan.
+Last updated on 14th October, 2016.